Fourier Multi-Component and Multi-Layer Neural Networks: Unlocking High-Frequency Potential: Numerical Experiments

 \subsection{MMNNs Versus FCNNs}

-We will thoroughly compare the performance of MMNNs and FCNNs using various activation functions.
-The overall message from these tests is that: 1) MMNNs perform better than FCNNs when the same activation function is used, and 2) FMMNNs always produce the best results.
-In our tests, we select rather complex target functions -- highly oscillatory with or without non-smoothness, as both network types perform well on simple functions, making their differences less apparent.
+We will thoroughly compare the performance of MMNNs and FCNNs using various activation functions. \begin{colorenv}[blue] SIREN-type models are sine-activated MLPs with carefully designed frequency scaling and initialization.
+Therefore, the sine-activated FCNN baseline in this section is related to, but is not intended to be a fully tuned SIREN baseline.
+Here we use the same default initialization protocol as the other FCNN baselines to isolate the effect of activation and architecture.
+The role of frequency scaling is studied separately in Section~\ref{sec:scaling:init}. \end{colorenv} The overall message from these tests is that: 1) MMNNs perform better than FCNNs when the same activation function is used, and 2) FMMNNs consistently achieve the strongest or near-strongest results in these tests.
+In our tests, we select rather complex target functions -- highly oscillatory with or without nonsmoothness, as both network types perform well on simple functions, making their differences less apparent.
 Additionally, our target functions should not be generated using \sine, \cosine, or their compositions and combinations, since we use \sine{} as the activation function.
 Based on these considerations, we first choose an oscillatory target function $f_1\in C^\infty(\R)$ defined as

 where \( n = 36 \), and \( (i \bmod 3)\in \{0,1,2\} \) represents the remainder when an integer \( i\in\Z \) is divided by 3.
 Here, $g$ serves as a basis function, defined as